Knitting Pattern: Simple Slipped Stitch Textured Hat

 St (Sts): Stitch(es).

 Using the Old Norwegian Cast-on and your smaller needles, cast on 64 [72, 80, 88, 96] stitches.
-Place a stitch marker to denote the beginning of the round and join to work in the round, ensuring not to twist.
+Place a stitch marker to denote the BOR and join to work in the round, ensuring not to twist.

 BRIM